-2. Using the clip attached to the end of the shoulder belt, clip the end of the belt to the stationary portion of the shoulder belt (see Figure 2).
+2. Using the clip attached to the end of the shoulder belt, clip the end of the belt to the stationary portion of the shoulder belt coming out of the trim (see Figure 2).
 The end of the shoulder belt must be clipped in order to keep it from striking anything during vehicle operation.